shakirkhan2/login-with-instagram/README.md

 # Login With Instagram
-Login with Instagram and categorize your images.
+Login with Instagram and categorize your images in several categories ex: smile, sad, temple, friendship, photography etc.

 ### Prerequisites